Courtesy of Silver Dollar City Attractions

 Two routes are north of SR 76, and one is south.
 The Red Route is SR 248 from US 65 west to Shepherd of the Hills Expressway and Shepherd of the Hills Expressway west to SR 265.
 The Blue Route is Roark Valley Road from SR 76 to Gretna Road and Gretna Road back to SR 76.
 The Yellow Route is Fall Creek Road to Wildwood Drive, Wildwood Drive to Green Mountain Drive and Green Mountain Drive to SR 76.

 Red, blue and yellow route signs are posted regularly along the respective roads.
 The Yellow Route is the most crowded of the three, so consider using the Blue or Red routes instead.
 Once you become familiar with these routes, however, getting around Branson is pretty much a snap.
-You can pick up a Time-Saver road map (created by the Branson/Lakes Area Chamber of Commerce and CVB) showing these routes as well as the location of many theaters and attractions from just about any local hotel or restaurant.
+You can pick up a Time-Saver road map (created by the Branson/Lakes Area Convention and Visitors Bureau) showing these routes as well as the location of many theaters and attractions from just about any local hotel or restaurant.

 ParkingFinding a place to park in Branson is rarely a problem.
 Almost all of the theaters have their own large lots, and parking for most shopping centers and restaurants is plentiful.
 Although you may have to hunt for a space downtown on weekends, there are two parking garages and four lots serving the historic downtown and Branson Landing areas.